getsolus/solus-site.github.io/content/blog/solus-3-released.md

 #### Caya

 Caya has been patched to [support whitelisting and trusting symlinked vendor-provided .desktop files](https://dev.solus-project.com/R482:f667c0a3d29851855f8b0a232a1eb0e3958883e1).
 This enables us to provide default desktop icons for items such as the Installer.

+## Lastly

+A message from Ikey, Solus Project founder

+ > I would like to personally thank everyone who has supported, and those who continue to support, our projects.
+ > With your support, you've enabled me to work full time on Solus.
+It is a rare privilege indeed to be able to work on that which
+ > you love, to make your passion your life's work.
+Without your support, and without the community that *empowers* Solus, we would
+ > never be the project we have become.
+Here's to a fantastic 2017, and a glorious, open and collaborative future for all of us.

 ---